surveyjs/survey-library/docs/design-survey-create-a-quiz.md

+---
+title: Create a Quiz | SurveyJS Form Libraries
+description: Learn how to build your own interactive timed quizes and tests with SurveyJS.
+A step-by-step tutorial plus access to the full demo source code.
+---
 # Create a Quiz

 This tutorial shows you how to create the following quiz&mdash;a multi-page survey that limits response time and tracks correct/incorrect answers.